nicholaswilde/vaultwarden-backup/README.md

 > If this is an issue, you might consider modifying the script to use
 > [restic](https://restic.net/) instead.

+The deviations of this fork are:

+1. `apprise` notifications.
+2. Additional documentation and variables in `backup.conf`.

 ## :clipboard: Prerequisites

 1. A standard Unix-like (preferably Linux) host running Vaultwarden.